panCtrlV/bigDataStat-book/chapter6.md

   ```

   **Note** We aren't able to do much with the GroupedData at this point - we can't print or view the data.
 The only way to use the GroupedData is to pass it into aggregate functions, such as agg or avg.

+  **Note** Performing aggregations on data in the cluster is usually expensive.
+The more filtering that we can do to the data before performing an aggregation, the faster we will get an answer to our question.[^filter_before_aggregate]

+---

+[^filter_before_aggregate]: Advanced Analytics with Spark p42